ENG-RAYSONSIMON/eng-raysonsimon/README.md

 - 👋 Hi, I’m Rayson Simon
-- 👀 I’m interested in Automations and Programming 🖥️
+- 👀 I’m passionate in Programming 🖥️
 - 🌱 I’have pursued bachelor in Computer Science
 - 💞️ I’m looking to collaborate on skills sharing
 - 📫 How to reach me Whatsapp +255656933685